 TDP Testing Methodology

-A brief description of the testing methodology that is employed to ascertain the idle and TDP power consumption measurements for a server – utilizing the SWTDP software is given in the following sections below.
+A brief description of the testing methodology that is employed to ascertain the idle and TDP power consumption measurements for a server – utilizing the SWTDP software is described in the following sections below.
 See Figure 4.

 When a server is released from the production line and ready to be tested, its power cable is plugged into a lab equipment power meter.
 This test device must be both accurate and repeatable, and must have at least the following for power consumption readings: watts, power factor, amps and volts.
 The capability to capture and/or record the maximum numbers sensed during a certain time period is highly useful.
 A network cable is connected to at least one of the server's network ports.
 All disks and devices that the unit will ship with should be connected to the system and should power on at the same time as the system is powered on.
 If the system has a video connector and/or a keyboard connector, those should be attached to suitable devices so that the power the system would utilize to operate them will be consumed.
 Most servers do not use a mouse, so no such device need be connected.

 The server should then be booted, either from a non-disk medium such as a USB stick, or network booted, which means a portion of the system memory is set aside to load and run the operating system.
-Currently a version of the Debian Linux distribution is used, with a typical collection of services running but idle, such as the a web server and a database server, as well as a few other sundry minor services.
+Currently a version of the Debian Linux distribution is used, with a typical collection of services running but idle, such as the web server and a database server, as well as a few other sundry minor services.
 An IP address is obtained from a DHCP server via the network that is connected.
 After the system fully completes the boot up process, a suitable time is waited to allow the system to quiesce so that a reasonable idle power consumption measurement may be observed and recorded.

 The idle power measurements are recorded (IPC).